 Address: Norfolk Lavender, Caley Mill, Lynn Rd, Heacham PE31 7JE, United Kingdom

 Suggested by Stephanie from The World As I See It

 One of the loveliest lavender fields in Canada is located in the region of Caledon, Ontario.
 Top of the list of things to do in Caledon in the summer is to visit Stonewell Lavender Farm.
 The farm is located just outside the small town of Erin.
 This family-run farm offers a personal lavender farm experience.
 They run small group tours where you’ll learn about the historic farmhouse, how they distill their lavender, as well as interesting facts about lavender.
 Then you’ll get time to spend wandering the fields.

-Stonewell Lavender Farm is home to 4000 plants, both the traditional purple varieties but also white lavender.
-Be sure to pop by their small shop selling an assortment of their lavender products, like oils, dryer balls, and more before you leave.
+Stonewell Lavender Farm is home to 4,000 plants, both the traditional purple varieties and white lavender.
+Be sure to pop by their small shop, which sells an assortment of their lavender products, like oils, dryer balls, and more, before you leave.

 Address: 9762 Wellington Rd 42, Erin, ON N0B 1T0, Canada

 By Joanna from The World in My Pocket